According to Statista, the tourism industry grows steadily each year.

 Inbound tourism growth by area; as per Statista

-What this means, is that although the industry is saturated, there is still need for hotels, guesthouses and B&Bs, all over the world.
+What this means, is that although the hospitality industry is saturated, there is still a need for hotels, guesthouses and B&Bs, all over the world.

-Armed with the knowledge that the industry is growing, if you follow the steps in this article, you’ll have all the arsenal you need to do start a hotel well and generate a profit fast.
+Armed with the knowledge that the industry is growing, if you follow the steps in this article, you’ll have all the arsenal you need to become a successful hotel business owner and generate a profit fast.

 Table of Contents

-- 1 What type of person should you be?
+- 1 What type of person should you be to thrive in the hotel business?

 - 2 What makes a successful hotel?

-- 3 How to start a hotel on a budget: ideas
+- 3 How to start a hotel business on a budget:

-- 4 How to start a hotel: the steps
+- 4 How to start a hotel business:

 - 4.1 Step 1: Make a plan

-- 4.3 Step 2: Create your Unique Value Proposition
+- 4.2 Step 2: Create your Unique Value Proposition (UVP)

-It goes without saying that someone who starts a hotel, has to have the mindset of an entrepreneur, but to be successful, hotel owners require something extra: a desire to serve.
+It goes without saying that hotel ownersneed to have the mindset of an entrepreneur, but to be successful, hotel owners require something extra: a desire to serve.

-This is because the hospitality industry is known as the industry who most understands customer service, and for your hotel to thrive, you need to be someone who relishes serving others naturally.
+This is becausethe hospitality industry is known as the industry that most understands customer service, and for your hotel to thrive, you need to be someone who relishes serving others naturally.

 While you may not directly interact with your guests, your attitude filters down through your top management, right to the ground staff.

-A successful hotel is always born from the culture of it’s top management, and the culture of top management is always born from the owner.
+A successful hotel is always born from the culture of its top management, and the culture of top management is always born from the hotel owner.

 What specific qualities do owners of successful small hotels usually possess?